slacken/acm/README.md

 This repo is a collection of problems from Jobdu&HDUOJ,ect.

-You can visit <http://huntist.cn/acm/> to view and down all these problems
+You can visit <http://huntist.cn/acm/> to see what it is and download all these problems

 Solutions are provided under ./solution directory.